Point of View

 The Push by Audrey Audrain has some chapters in second person (while the rest are in first person); those chapters aren’t directed at the reader though.
 As you read on, you find out she is addressing her ex-husband.
 It makes it feel like we are listening in on a private conversation as she explains to him what happened and how she understood it.
 (Highly recommend, by the way!)

-The Night Circus by Erin Morgenstern uses first person for some chapters (while the rest are third person limited) to put the reader directly in the circus.
+The Night Circus by Erin Morgenstern uses second person for some chapters (while the rest are third person limited, see below) to put the reader directly in the circus.
 Phrases like “You walk into the tent to see an acrobat directly above you” make you envision yourself in the scene.
 (I recommend that one too!)

 I read another book that used second person throughout the whole thing, and I was confused who the main character was.
 (Who is “you”?
 Me?
 Why am I at the market?
 I don’t want to be there!)
 It made me irritated because it told me how I was feeling and what my actions were.
 But that’s not at all how I would have reacted, and I didn’t feel those emotions at all.
 Don’t tell me what to think!